 It’s also good to teach the plays one can make, such as a ‘full house’ or a ‘flush’, and there may be other terms you’d like to share with them.
 You can find more definitions elsewhere if you need to, but we simply wanted to cover the terms that would be relevant for our idioms.

 When you’re finished playing, take some time to cover some common expressions.
 For each expression or group of expressions, talk about the literal meaning within a game of poker.
 Then ask your students what that same sentiment would mean outside of the poker context (you may want to have some example situations ready).
 Students should be able to see how the idea is the same in other applications, even if it isn’t literal anymore.

-have an ace in the hole – have an advantage that others don’t know about
+an ace in the hole – an advantage that others don’t know about

-have an ace up one’s sleeve – have an advantage that others don’t know about, except that this one is illegitimate
+an ace up one’s sleeve – an advantage that others don’t know about, except that this one is illegitimate

 hold all the aces – have all the advantages

 dealt a bad hand – be placed in a bad situation through no fault of one’s own

 play the hand you’re dealt – do the best you can with whatever situation or resources are available to you, even if they aren’t very good

 know when to fold – accept that things are not going well for you and remove yourself from a situation before things get even worse; similar to ‘cut your losses’

 know when to hold ‘em – (instead of taking the next available opportunity,) waiting for the right moment to make your move to maximize your chance of success or maximize the rewards